w233w/Little-TouHou/README.md

 ## TODO
 * Currently only 10 enemy comes up in total 2 waves, you win if you kill them all.
 Need to add more content.
 * Currently game has not start buttom or screen, game start running after game window shows up.
-Need tp add a init screen with start game buttom.
+Need to add a init screen with start game buttom.
 * Currently game stuck after you die.
 Need to add a replay buttom.
 * Currently code is not under OOD and hard to modify.
 Need to rewrite the code ASAP.